 - Respiratory depression

 In addition, hydrocodone use can also cause certain life-threatening side effects, including low blood pressure and breathing stopping altogether.
-The likelihood of experiencing these short-term side effects increases significantly when a user is abusing hydrocodone.
+The likelihood of experiencing these short-term side effects increases significantly when a user abuses hydrocodone.

 Long-Term Effects of Hydrocodone